A SAT Encoding for Optimal Clifford Circuit Synthesis: Synthesis of Clifford Circuits

 \begin{example} Consider the final tableau from \autoref{ex:cliffordgroup}, i.e.,

-As shown before, this tableau describes the Bell state $\ket{\Phi^+}$ and one possible circuit implementing this functionality has already been shown in~\autoref{fig:circuit}. \autoref{fig:circuit2} shows an alternative realization of the circuit using a controlled-$Z$ gate instead of the CNOT gate. \end{example}
+As shown before, this tableau describes the Bell state $\ket{\Phi^+}$ and one possible circuit implementing this functionality has already been shown in~\autoref{fig:circuit}. \autoref{fig:circuit2} shows an alternative realization of the circuit using a controlled-$Z$ gate instead of the CNOT gate\footnote{The controlled-$Z$ gate is a Clifford operation since it can be constructed from a CNOT by surrounding its target with Hadamard gates.}. \end{example}

 In general, there are infinitely many ways to realize a given functional description as a quantum circuit.
 However, due to the noisy nature of near-term quantum computers and the limited coherence times of their qubits, it is important to determine \emph{efficient} realizations.
 In this regard, \emph{efficiency} can be defined in terms of the \emph{\mbox{gate-count}} or the resulting circuit's \emph{depth}---more or less translating to the number of instructions and the runtime of the quantum circuit.
 Specifically, a circuit is more efficiently synthesized if it has a lower number of gates or a lower depth.